oofnikj/chrome-remote-desktop/README.md

 $ sudo cp chrome-remote-desktop /opt/google/chrome-remote-desktop/
 ```

-then launch CRD with the additional option `--mirror DISPLAY`, where `DISPLAY` is the X display number to be mirrored (most probably `0`).
+then launch CRD with the additional option `--mirror DISPLAY`, where `DISPLAY` is the X display to be mirrored (most probably `:0`).
 CRD will attempt to connect to this display instead of launching a new `Xvfb` process, providing much the same functionality as CRD on other platforms:

 ```
-$ /opt/google/chrome-remote-desktop/chrome-remote-desktop --start --mirror 0
+$ /opt/google/chrome-remote-desktop/chrome-remote-desktop --start --mirror :0
 ```

 **NOTE:** On Ubuntu, ou may need to stop the `chrome-remote-desktop` service first: